-During the take off, the aircraft was unable to reach take off speed due to the extra weight of the patient and soft ground.
-To prevent it from going over the edge into the valley below, pilot Russel swung to the left between two stumps, one of them impacted the left wing strut damaging it and the landing gear and putting the aircraft onto its nose.
-Neither Russel or Gardiner was injured in the crash but the aircraft was deemed to be written off.
-Officially, on February 9, 1945 approval was given for conversion to components.
+While attempting to take off, the aircraft was unable to reach take off speed to get airborne due to the extra weight of the patient and soft ground.
+To prevent it from going over the edge of the runway into the valley below, Russel swung to the left between two stumps, one of them impacted the left wing strut damaging it and the landing gear and came to rest on its nose.
+During the crash, neither Russel or Gardiner were injured but the aircraft was written off.
+Officially, approval was given for conversion to components on February 9, 1945.

 After radioing back to base, Russel was instructed to salvage any usable parts then burn the damaged plane.
 With the help of native police, Russell removed salvageable parts including the two wheels, tail skid, magnetos, fuel pumps, carburetor, instrument panel and compass.
 The native police were allowed to take two stainless steel pipes and the perspex.
 Afterwards, Russell cut the fuel and oil tanks, causing fuel to leak over the cockpit and engine then set the plane on fire to destroy it.